 - After passing Wasserburg, continue on B304 until Obing

 - After leaving Obing, turn right direction "Seeon"

 - Ca. 2 km after passing the monastery of Seeon turn left direction "Seeon"

 - In Seeon turn right into "Schulstrasse"

-- The field station is the second building on the left hand side.
+- The research station is the second building on the left hand side.